Lexington Legends Updates

 Posted on October 20, 2014

-The Lexington Legends are a proud affiliate of the American League champion Kansas City Royals, and Legends staffers, along with most fans in Lexington, are looking forward to rooting for the Royals in their first World Series appearance since 1985.
-Royals’ outfielder Terrance Gore, who stole 68 bases for the Legends in 2013, is expected to have an impact as a pinch-runner.
+The Lexington Legends are a proud affiliate of the American League champion Kansas City Royals, and Legends staffers are looking forward to rooting for the Royals in their first World Series appearance since 1985.
+But the Legends also have a strong connection to the National League champion San Francisco Giants.

 Posted on October 10, 2014